Thermodynamics

 11.10 REVERSIBLE AND IRREVERSIBLE PROCESSES

-Imagine some process in which a thermodynamic system goes from an initial state $i$ to a final state $f$.
-During the process the system absorbs heat $Q$ from the surroundings and performs work $W$ on it.
+Imagine some process in which a thermodynamic system goes from an initial state i to a final state f.
+During the process the system absorbs heat Q from the surroundings and performs work W on it.
 Can we reverse this process and bring both the system and surroundings to their initial states with no other effect anywhere?
 Experience suggests that for most processes in nature this is not possible.
 The spontaneous processes of nature are irreversible.
 Several examples can be cited.
 The base of a vessel on an oven is hotter than its other parts.
 When the vessel is removed, heat is transferred from the base to the other parts, bringing the vessel to a uniform temperature (which in due course cools to the temperature of the surroundings).
 The process cannot be reversed; a part of the vessel will not get cooler spontaneously and warm up the base.
 It will violate the Second Law of Thermodynamics, if it did.
 The free expansion of a gas is irreversible.
 The combustion reaction of a mixture of petrol and air ignited by a spark cannot be reversed.
 Cooking gas leaking from a gas cylinder in the kitchen diffuses to the entire room.
 The diffusion process will not spontaneously reverse and bring the gas back to the cylinder.
 The stirring of a liquid in thermal contact with a reservoir will convert the work done into heat, increasing the internal energy of the reservoir.
 The process cannot be reversed exactly; otherwise it would amount to conversion of heat entirely into work, violating the Second Law of Thermodynamics.
 Irreversibility is a rule rather an exception in nature.

 Irreversibility arises mainly from two causes: one, many processes (like a free expansion, or an explosive chemical reaction) take the system to non-equilibrium states; two, most processes involve friction, viscosity and other dissipative effects (e.g., a moving body coming to a stop and losing its mechanical energy as heat to the floor and the body; a rotating blade in a liquid coming to a stop due to viscosity and losing its mechanical energy with corresponding gain in the internal energy of the liquid).
 Since dissipative effects are present everywhere and can be minimised but not fully eliminated, most processes that we deal with are irreversible.

-A thermodynamic process (state $i \rightarrow$ state $f$ ) is reversible if the process can be turned back such that both the system and the surroundings return to their original states, with no other change anywhere else in the universe.
+A thermodynamic process (state i state f ) is reversible if the process can be turned back such that both the system and the surroundings return to their original states, with no other change anywhere else in the universe.
 From the preceding discussion, a reversible process is an idealised notion.
 A process is reversible only if it is quasi-static (system in equilibrium with the surroundings at every stage) and there are no dissipative effects.
 For example, a quasi-static isothermal expansion of an ideal gas in a cylinder fitted with a frictionless movable piston is a reversible process.

 Why is reversibility such a basic concept in thermodynamics?
 As we have seen, one of the concerns of thermodynamics is the efficiency with which heat can be converted into work.
-The Second Law of Thermodynamics rules out the possibility of a perfect heat engine with $100 %$ efficiency.
-But what is the highest efficiency possible for a heat engine working between two reservoirs at temperatures $T_{1}$ and $T_{2}$ ?
+The Second Law of Thermodynamics rules out the possibility of a perfect heat engine with 100 efficiency.
+But what is the highest efficiency possible for a heat engine working between two reservoirs at temperatures T1 and T2 ?
 It turns out that a heat engine based on idealised reversible processes achieves the highest efficiency possible.
 All other engines involving irreversibility in any way (as would be the case for practical engines) have lower than this limiting efficiency.

 12.13 CARNOT ENGINE

-Suppose we have a hot reservoir at temperature $T_{1}$ and a cold reservoir at temperature $T_{2}$.
+Suppose we have a hot reservoir at temperature T1 and a cold reservoir at temperature T2.
 What is the maximum efficiency possible for a heat engine operating between the two reservoirs and what cycle of processes should be adopted to achieve the maximum efficiency?
 Sadi Carnot, a French engineer, first considered this question in 1824.
 Interestingly, Carnot arrived at the correct answer, even though the basic concepts of heat and thermodynamics had yet to be firmly established.

 We expect the ideal engine operating between two temperatures to be a reversible engine.
 Irreversibility is associated with dissipative effects, as remarked in the preceding section, and lowers efficiency.
 A process is reversible if it is quasi-static and non-dissipative.
 We have seen that a process is not quasi-static if it involves finite temperature difference between the system and the reservoir.
 This implies that in a reversible heat engine operating between two temperatures, heat should be absorbed (from the hot reservoir) isothermally and released (to the cold reservoir) isothermally.
-We thus have identified two steps of the reversible heat engine : isothermal process at temperature $T_{1}$ absorbing heat $Q_{1}$ from the hot reservoir, and another isothermal process at temperature $T_{2}$ releasing heat $Q_{2}$ to the cold reservoir.
-To complete a cycle, we need to take the system from temperature $T_{1}$ to $T_{2}$ and then back from temperature $T_{2}$ to $T_{1}$.
+We thus have identified two steps of the reversible heat engine : isothermal process at temperature T1 absorbing heat Q1 from the hot reservoir, and another isothermal process at temperature T2 releasing heat Q2 to the cold reservoir.
+To complete a cycle, we need to take the system from temperature T1 to T2 and then back from temperature T2 to T1.
 Which processes should we employ for this purpose that are reversible?
 A little reflection shows that we can only adopt reversible adiabatic processes for these purposes, which involve no heat flow from any reservoir.
-If we employ any other process that is not adiabatic, say an isochoric process, to take the system from one temperature to another, we shall need a series of reservoirs in the temperature range $T_{2}$ to $T_{1}$ to ensure that at each stage the process is quasi-static.
+If we employ any other process that is not adiabatic, say an isochoric process, to take the system from one temperature to another, we shall need a series of reservoirs in the temperature range T2 to T1 to ensure that at each stage the process is quasi-static.
 (Remember again that for a process to be quasi-static and reversible, there should be no finite temperature difference between the system and the reservoir.)
 But we are considering a reversible engine that operates between only two temperatures.
-Thus adiabatic processes must bring about the temperature change in the system from $T_{1}$ to $T_{2}$ and $T_{2}$ to $T_{1}$ in this engine.
+Thus adiabatic processes must bring about the temperature change in the system from T1 to T2 and T2 to T1 in this engine.

 image